tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

 - Automate the following processes:
     - Building container images
     - Running automated tests to validate application
     - Deploying the application to the Kubernetes cluster

 ### Enable Rollback Mechanism:

-- Integrate a rollback mechanism within the pipeline to revert to the last stable deployment in case of
+- Integrate a rollback mechanism within the pipeline to revert to the last stable deployment in case of failure.
-- Validate the rollback process to ensure minimal downtime and application
+- Validate the rollback process to ensure minimal downtime and application.

 ### Deliverables